AnghelLeonard/Hibernate-SpringBoot/README.md

 **Description:** This is a Spring Boot example based on the following [article](https://vladmihalcea.com/merge-entity-collections-jpa-hibernate/).
 Is a functional implementation of the Vlad's example.
 It is highly recommended to read that article.

-**Key points:**\
+**Key points:**
-     - Remove the existing database rows that are no longer found in the incoming collection\
+- remove the existing database rows that are no longer found in the incoming collection
-     - Update the existing database rows which can be found in the incoming collection\
+- update the existing database rows which can be found in the incoming collection
-     - Add the rows found in the incoming collection, which cannot be found in the current database snapshot
+- add the rows found in the incoming collection, which cannot be found in the current database snapshot

 -----------------------------------------------------------------------------------------------------------------------

 48. **[How To Delay Connection Acquisition As Needed (Hibernate 5.2.10)](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDelayConnection)**

 **Description:** This is a Spring Boot example that exploits Hibernate 5.2.10 capability of delaying the connection acquisition as needed.
 Normally, a database connection is aquried immediately after calling a method annotated with `@Transactional`.
-If this method contains some time-consuming tasks before the first SQL statement then the connection is holded for nothing.
+If this method contains some time-consuming tasks before the first SQL statement then the connection is hold open for nothing.
 But, Hibernate 5.2.10 allows us to delay the connection acquisition as needed.
 This example rely on HikariCP as the default connection pool for Spring Boot.

-**Key points:**\
+**Key points:**
-     - set `spring.datasource.hikari.auto-commit=false` in application.properties\
+- set `spring.datasource.hikari.auto-commit=false` in application.properties
-     - set `spring.jpa.properties.hibernate.connection.provider_disables_autocommit=true` in application.properties
+- set `spring.jpa.properties.hibernate.connection.provider_disables_autocommit=true` in `application.properties`

 **Output example:**\
 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootDelayConnection/delay%20connection%20acquisition%201.png)